rayjolt/100-days-of-code/log.md

 **Today's Progress**: Started working through the introduction to numpy in the Neural Networks and Deep Learning course (hereby abbreviated to NNDL).

 **Thoughts:** There were a few new concepts in the introduction - notably vector and matrix norms - so it was slow going.
 It was also my first time working with Jupyter notebooks, which are awesome so far (and I hear they get better).
 I can tell that it's going to take some time before I'm comfortable with all the maths here, but hey, that's the point, right? :)

+### Day 8: 28 March 2018

+**Today's Progress**: Did the week two quiz in the NNDL course, and worked on the numpy introduction some more.

+**Thoughts:** I only got 9/10 on the quiz due to a careless mistake (boo).
+Otherwise, it wasn't too bad.
+The maths is still the bottleneck for me, but it's coming.